Student Handbook 2014/2015

 Dryden High School uses progressive discipline, including restorative practices to discipline and resolve unacceptable behavior.
 Every incident is different and will be investigated, accessed, including mitigating circumstances prior to consequences and discipline for inappropriate behavior.
 Serious incidents will result in lengthy home suspension and when necessary, expulsion.

 Violence will not be tolerated.
-Students who are fighting or physically harming others will be suspended and the police will normally be involved.
-An act of violence causing injury that must be treated by a professional will result in expulsion and the police will be involved.
+Students who are fighting or physically harming others may be suspended and the police will normally be involved.
 Students should be aware that violence means not only physically harming another student or staff member but also threatening to impose harm on another student or staff member.
 Instigating and/or encouraging an act of violence will result in disciplinary action which may include suspension.